Equilibrium of Data Markets with Externality: Data Markets Game with Known Utility

-Observe that this quantity can be negative, in which case the platform pays the buyer.
-Although this may seem unsatisfactory from the platform's perspective, this is just a redistribution and not an actual payment, since the sum of the transaction cost is always 0 - i.e. revenue-neutral.
-This also implies that social welfare is unaffected due to this.
-Secondly, this transaction cost only depends on the externalities and not the net gain.
-Note also that $\alpha=0$ corresponds to the setting with no intervention.
-Lastly, the proposed transaction cost renders each buyer $i$'s \emph{effective utility}, the component of their utility that depends on their action $\gammai$, to have the following form: $G_i(\gammai) - \ab \sum{E_{ji}(\gammai)} \triangleq \Udi(\gammai)$.
+Observe that we make no assumptions about the predictions $\hat{E}_{ij}$ and characterize it generally through their itemized bias or expected inaccuracy $b_{ij}$.
+Secondly, while the proposed cost $\T_i(S)$ can be negative, from the platform's perspective this is just a redistribution and not an actual payment, since the sum of the transaction cost is always 0 - i.e. revenue-neutral.
+This may be desirable since the addition of this cost does not diminish the cumulative social welfare of the buyers.
+However, if platforms do wish to extract revenue they can charge an additional constant cost on top of this without changing any of our results.
+It is also advantageous that our proposed cost only depends on the externalities and not the net gain.
+We denote an \emph{instance} of our game with this intervention by the tuple $\I = (g_i, e_{ij}, b_{ij}, \alpha)$.
+Lastly, the proposed transaction cost renders each buyer $i$'s \emph{effective utility}, the component of their utility that depends on their action $\gammai$, to have the following form: $G_i(\gammai) - \ab \sum_{j}{\Ehat_{ji}(\gammai)} \triangleq \Udi(\gammai)$, with $\E[\Udi(\gamma)] \triangleq u_i^e(\gamma)$.

-With this in place, Theorem \ref{theorem:wrae_offline} gives a significantly improved result --- a dominant strategy still exists with each buyer maximizing their effective utility, and WRaE is tightly bounded by $\Theta(n(1-\alpha))$.
-This is a strong result since the upper bound implies that on \emph{all} instances, equilibrium has welfare regret less than $n(1-\alpha)$.
-Crucially, this decreases linearly with $\alpha$, with $\alpha \rightarrow 1$ leading to the equilibrium solution attaining the optimal social welfare.
-The matching lower bound shows that this is tight.
-With this positive result, we now move on to the learning setting.
+With this new cost in place, Theorem \ref{theorem:wrae_offline} gives a significantly improved result --- a dominant strategy still exists, with each buyer maximizing their expected effective utility, but WRaE is tightly bounded by $\Theta(n(1-\alpha))$, as the difference in bias parameters, $\bmax$ tend toward 0.
+This is a strong result since the upper bound implies that on \emph{all} instances, equilibrium has welfare regret less than $n(1-\alpha) + \bmax$.
+Crucially, this decreases linearly with $\alpha$, with $\alpha \rightarrow 1$ leading to the equilibrium solution attaining the optimal social welfare, up to prediction inaccuracies.
+The corresponding lower bound, which is independent of the bias terms, shows that this is essentially tight.